dharmab/8492sqdn.net/content/guides/hotas/index.md

 ![](images/t16000m-fcs-hotas.png)

-Winwing Orion 2 HOTAS F-16 Viper: Bundle of the Winwing Orion 2 F-16EX Viper stick and Orion 2.
-A close match to the real controls of an F-16
+Winwing Orion 2 HOTAS ViperAce: Bundle of the Winwing Orion 2 ViperAce EX stick and Orion 2 ViperAce throttle.
+A close match to the real controls of an F-16.

 ![](images/orion-2-hotas-f-16.png)